Josephson quantum spin thermodynamics: Josephson-Stirling Cycle:

 \subsection{Work done and heat exchanged in Josephson-Stirling Cycle}

-We can now explicitly calculate total work done and heat exchanged during each stage of the Josephson-Stirling cycle, shown in Fig.~2.
-We also distinguish between four distinct modes of operation of the Josephson-Stirling cycle.
-In quantum heat engine mode: $W>0$ and $Q_{R}-Q_{L}>0$, in refrigerator mode: $W<0$ and $Q_{R}-Q_{L}>0$, while in Joule pump mode: $W<0$ and $Q_{R}+Q_{L}<0$, further in cold pump mode: $W<0$ and $Q_{R}-Q_{L}<0$.
-The total work done per cycle is $W=W_{12}+W_{34}$.
-Since $2\rightarrow3$ and $4\rightarrow1$ are isophasic processes, therefore $W_{23}=W_{41}=0$.
-Thus, work done $W$, can be calculated as, \begin{widetext} { }
+We can now explicitly calculate total work done and heat exchanged during each stage of the Josephson-Stirling cycle, shown in Fig.~4.
+We also distinguish between four distinct modes of operation of the Josephson-Stirling cycle. {In heat engine mode: $W>0$, $Q_{R}>0$ and $Q_{L}<0$, where $W$ is the work done, $Q_{R}$ and $Q_{L}$ are the heat exchanged with right and left reservoirs respectively.
+This implies when the Josephson-Stirling cycle operates as an engine, work is done by the system on the universe, the cycle absorbs heat $Q_{R}$ from the hot reservoir with temperature $T_{R}$ and releases heat $|Q_{L}|$ ($<Q_{R}$) to the cold reservoir with temperature $T_{L}$.
+In refrigerator mode: $W<0$, $Q_{R}>0$ and $Q_{L}<0$.
+Thus, when the cycle acts as a refrigerator, work is done on the system by the universe, the cycle absorbs heat $Q_{R}$ from the cold reservoir with temperature $T_{R}$ and releases heat $|Q_{L}|$ ($>Q_{R}$) to the hot reservoir with temperature $T_{L}$.
+Further in Joule pump mode: $W<0$, $Q_{R}<0$ and $Q_{L}<0$.
+Thus, when the cycle acts as a Joule pump, it completely converts work into heat released to the reservoirs.
+Finally, in cold pump mode: $W<0$, $Q_{R}<0$ and $Q_{L}>0$.
+This implies when the cycle operates as a cold pump, it absorbs heat $Q_{L}$ from the hot reservoir with temperature $T_{L}$ and releases heat $|Q_{R}|$ to the cold reservoir with temperature $T_{R}$.} {